CandlePlatforms/devdocs/docs/integrate/quickstart.md

 ## Jump to the Essentials

-- [Network Details](/docs/integrate/network-detail) -> Information on all Polygon Testnets and Beta-Mainnet.
+- [Network Details](/docs/integrate/network-detail) -> Information on all Candle Testnets and Beta-Mainnet.